Skip to main content

 Important Behaviors

-Line Item Pricing: For variant-linked items, the current product price will be used.
-For custom items, you specify the price in the
+• Line Item Pricing: For variant-linked items, the current product price will be used.
+For custom items, you specify the price in the Line: Price field

 Error Codes

-ORD018: No line items found to add to order - make sure you have at least one row with
+• ORD018: No line items found to add to order - make sure you have at least one row with Line: Command set to MERGE

 For more information about error codes, see our Error Codes documentation.